 Unit Commitment and Economic Dispatch Model

-To simulate the subhourly system operations for a 2050 grid, we will use Energy Exemplar's PLEXOS production cost model.
-NREL has applied PLEXOS in numerous large-scale renewable grid integration studies, such as the Eastern Renewable Grid Integration Study and the Western Wind and Solar Integration Study Phase 2.
+To simulate the subhourly system operations for a 2050 grid, we used Energy Exemplar's PLEXOS production cost model.
+NREL has applied PLEXOS in numerous large-scale renewable grid integration studies, such as the Los Angeles 100% Renewable Energy Study, the Eastern Renewable Grid Integration Study, and the Western Wind and Solar Integration Study Phase 2.